-Impact of the change on Consumer Benefit Areas: Area Identified impact Improved safety and reliability This should remove any artificial constraint and therefore improve security of supply Positive Lower bills than would otherwise be the case Decreasing the Capacity charge element for identified sites where Supply Point Offtake Rate is reduced for Class 1 sites.
-Potentially reducing the need for Sites to have to fund reinforcement works where they require additional or new capacity in 'restricted' areas of the Distribution Network Positive Reduced environmental damage Potentially reducing the need for reinforcement works, which can have an impact on the environment, both by the works themselves, and by the usage of plastics (pipes).
-Positive

-Improved quality of service Positive Potentially reducing the need for Sites, who meet the criteria as stated in Gas Transporter Licence Condition 4b Connections Charging Methodology Statement 2 , to have to fund reinforcement works where they require additional or new capacity in 'restricted' areas of the network Potentially reducing the risk of reinforcement works on the Distribution Network, Any reinforcement works impacts consumers and general public in the area.
+Lower bills than would otherwise be the case Decreasing the Capacity charge element for identified sites where Supply Point Offtake Rate is reduced for Class 1 sites.
+Potentially reducing the need for Sites to have to fund reinforcement works where they require additional or new capacity in 'restricted' areas of the Distribution Network Positive for transportation costs for site in relation to site specific reinforcement costs.
+Reduced environmental damage As this could Ppotentially reducing the need for reinforcement works, which can have an impact on the environment, both by the works themselves, and by the usage of plastics (pipes). the impact to the environment will be by definition be lower where no works take place, than they would be where any works take place, regardless of the care and consideration of impact of these works.
+Positive Improved quality of service Potentially reducing the need for Sites, who meet the criteria as stated in Gas Transporter Licence Condition 4b Connections Charging Methodology Statement 2 , to have to fund reinforcement works where they require additional or new capacity in 'restricted' areas of the network Potentially reducing the risk of reinforcement works on the Distribution Network, Any reinforcement works impacts consumers and general public in the area.
 Roadworks as well as temporary interruptions or fluctuations to supply may be an impact of reinforcement that would therefore be reduced if less, or no, reinforcement was needed.
-Benefits for society as a whole Positive The ability for new sites to potentially connect without reinforcement costs could have an impact as to whether a business or site sets up in the area, which could have a direct impact on local jobs and economy
+Positive in relation to impact of reinforcement.
+Benefits for society as a whole The ability for new sites to potentially connect without reinforcement costs could have an impact as to whether a business or site sets up in the area, which could have a direct impact on local jobs and economy Positive (at a local level)